WiFeS observations of nearby southern Type Ia supernova host galaxies: Results

 \subsection{Redshift performance and comparison}

 Most galaxies (161/185) are bright and large enough in the sky to obtain at least one redshift at different spatial locations with which we can characterise the average redshift.
-Others (24/185), however, were too small, dim, or otherwise had too little S/N to obtain multiple redshifts, so instead the entire galaxy was redshifted.
+Others (24/185), however, were too small, dim, or otherwise had too little S/N to obtain multiple redshifts, so instead the redshift was measured using the entire spatial extent of the galaxy.
 The average redshift also reflects the systemic redshift of the galaxy provided that the aperture was centred on the galaxy.
-Since this is not always the case, we also redshift just the core section of the galaxy, where possible, to compare to.
+Since this is not always the case, we also measure the redshift of just the core section of the galaxy, where possible, to compare to.
 This comparison is shown in Figure~\ref{fig:WiFeSzdiffs}.
-The mean offset is $-8.4\tten{-6}$, and the scatter is of the order of several \ten{-5}.
-The agreement on average is as good as we can expect given our investigations into the accuracy of the wavelength solution, but the scatter is also affected by the S/N, whether the galaxy was centred in the aperture, and whether the galaxy was early or late-type.
+The mean offset is $-9.3\tten{-6}$, and the scatter is of the order of several \ten{-5}.
+The agreement on average is as good as we can expect given our investigations into the accuracy of the wavelength solution, but the scatter is also affected by whether the galaxy was centred in the aperture, the S/N, and whether the galaxy was early or late-type (roughly absorption or emission features predominantly being displayed, respectively).
+The last two effects are discussed in Section~\ref{subsec:z_unc} regarding the redshift variation we might expect to see when measuring redshift from high/low S/N or narrow/wide absorption or emission features.
 The largest outlier is the host of SN 2009Y, NGC 5728, which has very strongly double-peaked emission lines, even in the central region.
-In this case, the Ca triplet is much preferred to redshift from but was not always present with high S/N.
+In this case, using the Ca triplet to measure the redshift is much preferred, but it was not always present with high S/N.

-We present the results of our redshifting in Table \ref{tab:WiFeSresults} and Figure \ref{fig:WiFeSzdiffs}.
+We present our redshifts in Table \ref{tab:WiFeSresults} and Figure \ref{fig:WiFeSzdiffs}.
 We find a mean systematic offset of 4.3\tten{-5} with normalised median absolute deviation (NMAD) of 1.2\tten{-4} between our redshifts and Pantheon+, which, as shown by \citet{Carr2022} is negligible for SN cosmology.
 However, surprisingly, there are several redshift discrepancies above the level of \ten{-3}, and we show the two largest in Figure \ref{fig:z_comps}.
-The features in red are shown at the old redshift, while the template we used to redshift is shown at our measured redshift.
-The Pantheon+ redshift of the host of SN 2006kf comes from a single-peaked 21-cm Hydrogen emission feature \citep{Springob2005}, while SN 2016hpx was redshifted as part of the Foundation Supernova Survey from the publicly available SN classification spectrum that showed possible weak host galaxy H$\alpha$ emission \citep{Foley2018, Dimitriadis2016}.
-Neither of these historical redshift examples came from optical host galaxy spectra.
+Neither of these examples came from optical host galaxy spectra.